defaultxr/pd-ladspa-abstractions/README.md

 # pd-ladspa-abstractions
 Pure Data abstractions for various LADSPA plugins.

-Formerly a part of [my pd abstractions](https://github.com/defaultxr/defaultxrs-pd-abstractions).
+Formerly a part of [xr-abstractions](https://github.com/defaultxr/defaultxrs-pd-abstractions).

-Documentation coming soon.
-Maybe.
+Each abstraction should have comments listing what each inlet is for.

+Full documentation coming ~~soon~~ ~~eventually~~ maybe.